KaninchenSpeed/userscripts/readme.md

 tested with [FireMonkey](https://addons.mozilla.org/en-US/firefox/addon/firemonkey/)

 ## installation
-1. if youre using firefox install the addon [FireMonkey](https://addons.mozilla.org/en-US/firefox/addon/firemonkey/) (linked in readme) if youre using chrome or other browsers install the addon Tampermonkey
+1. if youre using firefox install the addon [FireMonkey](https://addons.mozilla.org/en-US/firefox/addon/firemonkey/) if youre using chrome or other browsers install the addon Tampermonkey
 2. download the repository
     1. click the code button
     2. click download zip